-When feeding back to parents, staff must consider when and how they do this.
-It should be in private and not in front of other parents/carers.

-Home school behaviour books should focus on both positive and negative behaviours and an agreed format decided with parents.
+- Informing parents (staff must consider when and how they do this.
+It should be in private and not in front of other parents/carers). - SLT check in to support behaviour - Daily or weekly behaviour meetings with parents - Bespoke behaviour support plan - Home school behaviour book (should focus on both positive and negative behaviours and an agreed format decided with parents).